Our Board and Staff:

 Adam Frank is a graduate of the University of Arizona Department of Theatre (BA, 1984) and the University of Texas at Austin Department of Anthropology (PhD, 2003).
 A 35-year SAG-AFTRA member, he is a frequent performer with Arkansas Shakespeare Theatre and has worked regionally with companies such as Mabou Mines, Theatricum Botanicum, the Gaslight Theatre, and the Tucson Art Theatre.
 Film and television credits include roles in Revenge of the Nerds, ABC’s Young Riders, the Dennis Hopper series Flatland, and the prizewinning short A Wheel and the Moon.
 Professional voice work includes dubbing more than a hundred films, animations, and television shows in Hong Kong in the 1980s, as well as recorded narration for the Grace H. Flandrau Planetarium in Tucson.
 He is the founding artisitc director Ozark Living Newspaper Theatre Company and Professor of Anthropology and Performance Studies in the Schedler Honors College, University of Central Arkansas.

-Andrew Vaught (Secretary)
+Andrew Vaught (Board Member)

 Andrew Vaught is the Hendrix Murphy Visiting Fellow in Theatre Arts at Hendrix College.
 He grew up in Covington, Louisiana, where he learned how to make theatre in a barn with a tin roof.
 And wasp nests.
 He was the co-founder and co-artistic director of the Cripple Creek Theatre Company, an anarcho-syndicalist performance troupe in New Orleans.
 He writes plays about monster truck drivers and unwise explorers and believes firmly in inanimate objects speaking their piece on the stage.
 He holds an M.F.A. in creative writing from the University of New Orleans.
 He is grateful to the Yarn for building such a vibrant and welcoming community.